-In 2009 Crimsafe had the University of New South Wales School of Aerospace and Civil and Mechanical Engineering at the Australian Defence Force Academy design a rigorous scientific test to determine exactly how much force Crimsafe screens can resist before breaking.
+In 2009 the University Of New South Wales School Of Aerospace and Civil and Mechanical Engineering (now School of Engineering and Information Technology) at the Australian Defence Force Academy (UNSW@ADFA), at the request of Crimsafe, designed a rigorous scientific test to determine exactly how much force Crimsafe® screens can resist from an impact before breaking.
 We also tested stainless steel security screens bought directly from 9 leading competitors.
+View Video

-The results clearly show that Crimsafe security screens are by far the strongest in the market.
-See the full results and watch the video below.
+The 2009 tests conducted at UNSW@ADFA clearly showed that Crimsafe security screens were by far the strongest of the products tested.
+Watch the video of the original 2009 tests below.

-The above graph shows how Crmsafe screens out performed the competitor products.
+The above graph shows how Crimsafe screens out performed other competitor products tested.